ibm-cloud-docs/assistant-data/backup.md

     The tool clears the current database before it restores the backup.
 So, if you might need to revert to the current database, be sure to create a backup of it first.

-1. Go to the backup directory that you specified in the `${file-name}` parameter in the previous procedure.
+1. Go to the backup directory that you specified in the `${BACKUP_DIR}` parameter in the previous procedure.

 1. Run the following command to download the `pgmig` tool from the [GitHub Watson Developer Cloud Community](https://github.com/watson-developer-cloud/community/tree/master/watson-assistant/data) repository.